 Plush dolls are big dolls that are soft and easy to play with.
 They have no sharp edges and will be safe even if babies throw them around.
-It’s the perfect present for newborn girls and can feature as a day-to-day companion.
+It’s the perfect present for 5 month old baby girls and can feature as a day-to-day companion.

-Another top toy for baby girls is a doll house.
+Another top toy 3-6 month old girls is a doll house.
 Because a six-month-old girl can’t play with small toys as it presents a choking hazard, a doll house with large, light toys will be a safer option.

 You also don’t have to opt for a traditional doll house.
 Toys have evolved and if you have a little girl that wants something a bit different, you are bound to find something, like a toy house that features dinosaurs instead of dolls.